NIAGADS/niagads-api-slate-docs/source/includes/_filters.md

 Filter expressions can be combind using the logical conjunction operator <code>and</code>.
 For example:

-> data_source eq ENCODE and biosample like lung
+<code>data_source eq ENCODE and biosample like lung and feature neq histone modification</code>

 <aside class="notice">Currently only <code>and</code> expressions are supported.
 Support for logical <code>or</code> is coming soon.</aside>